Editorial & Introduction

 We have now written a long introduction with many sidenotes and low information density.
 We have explained that shitposts.org hosts AI-generated or AI-assisted researches that mimic academic style but are not real research.
 We have explained that the content is often absurd, sometimes funny, and sometimes confusing.
 We have explained that we are okay with that.We have also explained it multiple times.
 Redundancy is part of the style.

-If you would like to read actual researches, such as they are, please visit the Researches page.“Such as they are” is doing a lot of work in that sentence.
+If you would like to read actual researches, such as they are, please visit the Research page.“Such as they are” is doing a lot of work in that sentence.
 The researches are what they are.
 We do not claim more.
 If you would like a shorter description of the project, please visit Scope.
 If you would like to stop reading, you may stop reading.
 The document does not require a formal exit.There is no “click here to conclude.”
 There is only this.
 You have reached the end.
 Or you have not.
 It depends on whether you kept scrolling.

 Thank you for your attention, or for as much of it as you chose to give.We are not sure that “thank you” is the right phrase.
 We are not sure that we have earned thanks.
 We have written a long page.
 You have read some of it, or none of it, or all of it.
 In any case: we have now finished.